scalawithcats/scala-with-cats/src/pages/monad-transformers/index.typ

 We need to use `Either` as the first type parameter.
 However, `Either` itself has two type parameters and monads only have one.
-We need a type alias
+We can use a type alias
-to convert the type constructor to the correct shape:
+to convert the type constructor to the correct shape.

 ```scala mdoc:silent
 // Alias Either to a type constructor with one parameter: